Severe Thunderstorm Warning issued for Patrick by NWS - NewsBreak

 Severe Thunderstorm Warning issued for Patrick by NWS

-Effective: 2021-08-11 14:44:00 EDT Expires: 2021-08-11 15:15:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: Prepare immediately for LARGE HAIL AND DAMAGING WINDS.
+Effective: 2021-08-11 14:57:00 EDT Expires: 2021-08-11 15:15:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: Prepare immediately for LARGE HAIL AND DAMAGING WINDS.
 For your safety, move to an interior room on the lowest floor of a sturdy building.
 Stay away from windows.
 When it is safe to do so, please send your reports of hail of any size, as well as reports of any wind damage, including downed trees or large limbs, to the National Weather Service by calling toll free at 1...8 6 6...2 1 5...4 3 2 4.
 Reports and pictures can also be shared on the National Weather Service Blacksburg Facebook page and on Twitter.
-Target Area: Patrick A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 315 PM EDT FOR NORTHEASTERN SURRY...NORTHERN STOKES AND SOUTHEASTERN PATRICK COUNTIES At 244 PM EDT, a severe thunderstorm was located near Collinstown, or near Francisco, moving northeast at 20 mph.
+Target Area: Patrick A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 315 PM EDT FOR NORTHEASTERN STOKES AND SOUTHEASTERN PATRICK COUNTIES At 257 PM EDT, a severe thunderstorm was located over Penns Store, or near Spencer, moving east at 30 mph.
 HAZARD...60 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
 IMPACT...Hail damage to vehicles is expected.
 Expect wind damage to roofs, siding, and trees.
-Locations impacted include Stuart Danbury Francisco Sandy Ridge Critz Woodville and Collinstown.
+Locations impacted include Patrick Springs Penns Store and Critz.
 HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0